vammultipl/vammultiplayer_revamped/README.md

 [VaM Multiplayer Plugin by vamrobot](https://github.com/vamrobot/vammultiplayer)

 ## Overview
-I have launched a centralized server in Azure and added simple user registration via a Discord bot, eliminating the need for complex VPN or tunneling setups.
+I have launched a centralized Linux server in Azure and added simple user registration via a Discord bot, eliminating the need for complex VPN or tunneling setups.
 This makes the plugin as easy to use as the MetaChat plugin.

 ### New Features
 - Centralized server with Azure